dperrymorrow/re-bars/README.md

   Handlebars // Optional, Handlebars source, defaults to window.Handlebars
   template: ``, // The Handlebars template string
   data: {}, // data passed to your template
-  helpers: {}, // Hanlebars helpers to add
+  helpers: {}, // Handlebars helpers to add
-  partials: {}, // Hanlebars partials to register
+  partials: {}, // Handlebars partials to register
   trace: true, // If true logs changes and re-renders to the console }
 ```